 The Sarasota area offers some of the best light-tackle sport fishing on the west coast of Florida.
 Among the fish we can encounter are spotted seatrout, redfish, flounder, snapper, sheepshead, pompano, Spanish mackerel and many more.

 In addition, The close reefs in the Gulf of Mexico offer many more fish including grouper, snapper, sharks, cobia, permit, porgys, sea bass, and key west grunts.

-Spend the trip on a top of the line fishing platform.
+Spend the trip on a top of the line charter fishing platform.

 My 23' center console Panga Marquesas is one of the most fishable bay and coastal guide boats in the Sarasota area that can fish all of the skinny water and back water on Sarasota bay plus the coastal offshore waters in the Gulf of Mexico.
 You can mix your fishing up with a little inshore and offshore in the same trip.

 With a very large variety of fish in this area, this boat will allow you to fish the shallow grass flats for Trout and Redfish or move to the docks and Mangroves for Snook.

 A family friendly fishing charter

 Bring the family along for a fun filled day of fishing.
 Saltwater fishing is fun and it is very easy for everyone to learn and to catch fish.